DataDog/watermarkpodautoscaler/README.md

 ## The algorithm

-There are two options to
+There are two options to compute the desired number of replicas.
+Depending on your use case, you might want to consider one or the other.
+1. `average`
+    If
+2. `absolute`

 ## Developer guide